 The term “strategic outsourcing” may sound like an oxymoron since the central dogma of outsourcing calls for companies to sequester strategic capabilities in-house and only source non-core activities from 3rd parties.
 The situation becomes more complex in a dynamic market context since (i) what may be deemed a core competency today may become peripheral tomorrow and (ii) firms may increasingly find a deficit of in-house critical capabilities and know-how as they react to new markets and consumer changes.
 One key strategic consideration in outsourcing is to recognize and anticipate the underlying industry structural trends (consumer, technology, macro-economic) that can unexpectedly change a firm’s value chain capabilities landscape.

-The key benefits of outsourcing stem from 3rd party’s ability to pool cross-firm volume and experience to achieve economies of scale (e.g. 3PL warehousing for CPGs; credit assessment for credit card companies) and economies of scope (e.g. product bundling in contract sale force).
+The key benefits of outsourcing stem from 3rd party’s ability to pool cross-firm volume and experience to achieve economies of scale (e.g. 3PL warehousing for CPGs; credit assessment for credit card companies, customer contact center operations, etc. ) and economies of scope (e.g. interior fabs for automobile, smart phone assemblies, etc.).
 However structural barriers can prevent capabilities from realizing scale and scope benefits.
 For example, manufacturing in the food sector and early stage R&D in the pharma sector a are capabilities with structural barriers.
 As such, a third party “supply market” is slow to develop and companies must continue to pursue in-house options on these “strategic” competencies.
 Broadly, 4 key structural barriers can prevent an outsourcing option from materializing:

 Executives must assess and anticipate emerging technology, market and regulatory trends along the above four structural drivers that can alter the outsource vs. own equation for securing winning capabilities.
 The future competitiveness of their firm depends on it.